NYPL/is-research-service/README.md

  * Merge `development` > `qa`
  * Merge `qa` > `master`
  * Tag version bump in `master`

+### Updating Lambda Layer
+ * Once any change to the files within `is-research-layer` have been developed and reviewed, from the main directory, run

+ ``zip -r is-research-layer is-research-layer/*``

+ * Create a new version of the layer from the AWS console under Lambda service.
+ * Update Lambdas that pull in this layer by changing the version number in the SAM template.
+  * Lambdas using the "isResearchLayer":
+    * `SubjectHeadingPoster-qa` (forthcoming)

 ### Running Events Locally
 The following will invoke the lambda against various mock events.
 Replace `[event]` with one of the mock events listed below.